What is a PBX?

 What is a Cloud PBX?

 A cloud PBX, also known as a hosted PBX, is a business phone system that runs over the internet.
 With a cloud phone system, you don't need to have PBX equipment at your offices, a VoIP provider does everything for you.

 A cloud-hosted VoIP phone system provides all the functionality needed by a modern business such as voicemail, call forwarding, and of course, calling.
 Rather than setting up your server or system to run your phones, you'd use a VoIP provider such as T2K for your company's communications.

 When your employees place a call or answer the phone, VoIP handsets convert the sound into data packets.
-But handsets aren't your only option, you can also use your computers, or smartphones to make calls, so long as they have an internet connection.
+But handsets aren't your only option, you can also use your computers, or smartphones to make calls, so long as they have an internet connection and a softphone installed.
 Once your voice is converted into packets, they travel over the internet to the hosted PBX provider's systems.
 At this point, the provider establishes a calling path between both parties and connects the call.

 When data packets arrive at their destination, the VoIP system converts them back into sound, and all of this is done within a few milliseconds!

 An on-premise PBX, also known as an IP phone system, is similar to a traditional phone system in that it resides on a business' site usually in a communications cupboard or phone box.
 Similarly to a hosted solution, you need IP handsets, mobile phones or computers to make calls but rather than the call management taking place in the cloud, it happens locally.

 Once voice is converted into data packets, they are sent to the local PBX over the local area network (LAN) and once they arrive the PBX sends the packets using SIP trunks.
 SIP is just a type of internet protocol that enables a certain type of data to be sent between two parties, in this case, voice.
 The SIP trunks carry the data packets to a VoIP provider who then connects the calls with the recipient.